|

 N.B.
 Rudd Weatherwax apparently hated Lassie's Rescue Rangers and once commented, "That's not Lassie, that's trash."

-The New Lassie, a production of Palladium Entertainment, was syndicated in the fall of 1988.
-It was neither an excellent nor a truly terrible series, but despite a good cast it again lacked the traditional Lassie "spark" that made the Jeff, Timmy, and early Corey Stuart episodes so good.
+The New Lassie, a production of Palladium Entertainment, was syndicated to independent television stations in the fall of 1989.
+It was not a truly terrible series, but despite a good cast it lacked the traditional Lassie "spark" that made the Jeff, Timmy, and early Corey Stuart episodes so compelling.
+Many of the stories were done with a tongue-in-cheek or whimsical attitude as if the producers could simply not conceive of being serious about a Lassie series set in the 1980s, and when some serious subjects were addressed, such as autism, teenage drinking, physical handicaps, pollution, laboratory animal testing, alcoholism, etc., it was as if the scripts still held the subjects at arms' length or sidestepped them entirely.

-In this series, Lassie's family were the McCulloughs: father Chris, an architect and draftsman; mother Dee; and the two children, Megan and Will.
-They lived in the small town of Glenridge in California and episodes usually involved Will and Lassie's adventures, although sometimes Megan was added to the mix.
+In this series, Lassie's family were the McCulloughs: father Chris, an architect and draftsman; mother Dee, a job counselor; and the two children, young teen Megan and ten-year-old Will.
+They lived in the small town of Glen Ridge in California and episodes usually involved Will and Lassie's adventures, although Megan was added to the mix often.
+Megan was a responsible young woman given to occasional bouts of panicked fluster; her dream for the future was to become a professional photographer and episodes often involved Megan and her camera.
+Will's interests, besides his love of Lassie, were sports: he was actively involved in baseball, soccer, and BMX bike racing.
+The kids often sniped at each other, but things usually smoothed out by the end of the episode.

 Tougher restrictions on the content of children's programming seriously curtailed the type of adventures Lassie and Will could get into.
 Finding escaped convicts in the woods and Lassie battling bad guys was pretty much a thing of the past.
 While no one wanted Lassie to "make like Rambo," the supposedly "serious" situations in some of the episodes were just so innocuous that you couldn't believe anyone was worrying about them.

 Other times the stories took really bizarre turns.
-It reached its most bizarre in a first season episode featuring Uncle Steve.
-With nostalgia in mind, the producers had cast Jon Provost in this semi-regular role, and in this episode they examined Lassie's backgroundthe McCulloughs had gotten her when, as a puppy, Steve had pulled her from a burning car.
+It reached its most bizarre in a first season episode called "Roots," featuring Uncle Steve.
+With nostalgia in mind, the producers had cast Jon Provost in this semi-regular role, and in this episode they examined Lassie's background—the McCulloughs had gotten her when, as a puppy, Steve had pulled her from a burning car.

 In this episode, a woman named Mrs. Chadwick suddenly appeared, claiming Lassie was her dog; apparently it was her car that had been on fire, and she had assumed the collie puppy with her had run away or been killed.
 Will, of course, was heartbroken, and the family offered to buy Lassie, but Mrs. Chadwick refused to take the money, instead showing up at the house to take Lassie away.
 The first person she sees is Uncle Steve and she exclaims, "Timmy!".

 The woman playing Mrs. Chadwick, of course, was June Lockhart, and as the story progressed, we found out that when the Martins had moved to Australia, they hadn't been able to take Timmy with them because they hadn't ever really adopted him (after seven years!!!!).
-While the Martins made the decision to give up Lassie, it was absurd that they would have chosen to move to Australia and lose their son! in any case, Timmy resented this and when he was adopted by the McCulloughs, he started using his middle name, Steve.
-Then evidently Paul died and Ruth Martin had married a Mr. Chadwick.
+While the Martins made the decision to give up Lassie, it was absurd that they would have chosen to move to Australia and lose their son, but this episode states that they did exactly that!
+Of course Timmy resented this abandonment—who wouldn't?—not knowing how his adopted parents had fought to keep him, and when he was adopted by the McCulloughs, he started going by his middle name, Steve.
+In the meantime, Paul Martin had died (maybe—they actually don't say) and Ruth had married someone named Chadwick (whether this marriage was to an American or an Australian was not revealed).
 If this wasn't hard enough to swallow, Mrs. Chadwick then claimed she wanted Lassie back because there had always been a Lassie in her family!
 Never mind that Timmy got Lassie from Jeff!
+Did the people who created this series even watch the original show?

 (N.B.
-They eventually bought off Mrs. Chadwick by offering her one of Lassie's puppies.)
+They eventually bought off Mrs. Chadwick by promising her one of Lassie's puppies.)

 Despite the gaffes, there were several interesting stories.
 One episode, for instance, featured the McCulloughs attending a local Highland Games/gathering of the clans.
 (Lassie, of course, is right at home in a Scottish gathering.)
 And Lassie's first co-star, Roddy McDowall, was featured in three stories as author Andrew Leeds.

 The best, most imaginative episode of the lot featured Tony Jay (Paracelsus from the Beauty and the Beast series and Lex Luthor's ex-henchman on Lois and Clark).
-Jay played an elderly handyman named Mr. Shepherd who entranced the entire family, except Megan.
+Jay played an elderly handyman named Mr. Shepherd who entranced the entire family, except Megan—until a crisis occurs.
 This is a lovely episode with moments of suspense and mystery.
-Would that the entire series had been as good.
+Would that the entire series had been as emotionally satisfying.

 The cast for The New Lassie:

 The story: Widowed veterinarian Karen Cabot and her young son Timmy have moved back to Karen's old home town of Hudson Falls, Vermont, where Karen bought out the practice of elderly Dr. Donald Stewart, the town's vet.
 Timmy is uncertain of the move and still smarting from his father's recent death.
-In short order, we are introduced to Ethan Bennett, an old classmate of Karen's (who looks to be still interested in her) and owner of the local sporting goods store, and a neighbor girl, Wilhemina ("Billie").
+In short order, we are introduced to Ethan Bennett, an old classmate of Karen's (who is still interested in her romantically) and owner of the local sporting goods store, and a neighbor girl, Wilhemina ("Billie").

 In the introductory two episodes, "The Great Escape" and "Lassie Comes Home," a neglected collie living at Hollering Hank's junkyard escapes and is hurt by a passing truck.
 She's found by young Timmy and brought home to his mother to treat.
 Posters are put up around town, but when no one claims the dog after ten days, Karen tells Timmy he can keep her, and he names her Lassie.

 The series opened fairly well, with some pleasant characters and a touch of humor to the writing that was sorely missing from the last new series.
-The Les Baxter Lassie theme was nicely integrated into the new opening music
+The Les Baxter Lassie theme was nicely integrated into the new opening music—the score is by Milan Kymlicka—as well.
+However, the second part of the initial story rather degenerated into silliness, Hank not being a very threatening character.
+Folks looking for the old Lassie sense of adventure were probably disappointed by most of the episodes.

-The series further suffered from Golden Books' contention that "Lassie" is just a character and didn't need to be played by the Lassie trained by Bob Weatherwax, a descendant of the original Lassie.
-They replaced Lassie by a French-Canadian trained collie in 13 episodes (this collie did an admirable job, but they didn't even bother looking for a dog that looked like Lassie, with the distinctive white blaze).
-The final 13 episodes credit Lassie as being handled by Carol Riggins, with collies supplied by Weatherwax Trained Dogs and Bob Weatherwax listed as a consultant.
-The collie you see in the final 13 episodes was a son of the eighth generation Lassie, who was then touring the country with Bob Weatherwax.
+The main difficulties of the second season stemmed from Golden Books' contention that "Lassie" is just a character and didn't need to be played by the "line dog," a Lassie descended from the collies used on the television series and trained by Bob Weatherwax.
+They replaced Lassie by a French-Canadian trained collie in the first thirteen episodes of season two; while this collie did an admirable job, but they didn't even bother looking for a dog that looked like Lassie, with the distinctive white blaze.
+The final thirteen episodes credit Lassie as being handled by Carol Riggins, with collies supplied by Weatherwax Trained Dogs and Bob Weatherwax listed as a consultant.
+The collie you see in the final thirteen episodes was a son of the eighth generation Lassie, who was the lead dog in the first season and who was then touring the country with Bob Weatherwax.

 The series, before ending with the two parter "Graduation," did manage to clear up the onrunning mystery of Lassie's origin that was established in some of the earliest episodes: she was originally "Sable," the pet of a diplomat's daughter.
 She escaped from a caretaker while the girl and her father were assigned out of the States.
 Timmy heroically returns her to her original owner, but Lassie, whom we find out was expecting puppies at the time she left the Cabots, walks all the way home to Hudson Falls to have her litter.
 The diplomat's daughter, knowing Lassie's heart now lies with Timmy, asks for a puppy instead.
 (The ending of this episode was ruined a bit by the appearance of the puppies, who when found "newborn" by Hank, are romping, their eyes opened, looking in reality to be about six weeks old.)